Musicboard-Berlin > Funding > Scholarships > Hinterhalt Commission

 1 Overview

 In cooperation with the Deutsche Oper Berlin, Musicboard’s Hinterhalt Commission supports the composition and design of a production in the project ›Aus dem Hinterhalt‹ in the Tischlerei of the Deutsche Oper Berlin.
-From own artistic material, the Musicboard scholarship holder develops an original evening of music theater as commentary on one of the opera works premiering on the main stage of the Deutsche Oper Berlin in the same season.
-The project is being realised in thematic and conceptual cooperation with the Deutsche Oper Berlin.
-In addition to the artistic development of the scholarship holder, the scholarship aims to create interdisciplinary exchange and collaboration between popcultural and classical music scenes and between independent and institutional music structures.
+From own artistic material, the commissioned artist develops an original music theatre production as commentary on the opera works premiering on the main stage of the Deutsche Oper Berlin in the same season.
+The project is being realised in thematic and conceptual cooperation with the Deutsche Oper Berlin and starts in 2024.
+The performances will take place on 11, 12 and 13 July 2025.
+In addition to the artistic development of the artist, the Hinterhalt Commission aims to create interdisciplinary exchange and collaboration between popcultural and classical music scenes and between independent and institutional music structures.

 2 Conditions